morse-simulator/morse/doc/morse/user/beginner_tutorials/tutorial.rst

 Here, we simply import a standard ATRV 4-wheeled outdoor robot.

-The ``atrv`` is known by MORSE, as you can see in the :doc:`component library
+The ``ATRV`` is already known to MORSE, as you can see in the :doc:`component library
 <../../components_library>`.

 Append an actuator
 ++++++++++++++++++

-Then, let's add a :doc:`v, omega <../actuators/v_omega>` actuator.
-This one controls the robot by changing the linear and angular velocity of the movement.
+Now, let's add a :doc:`v, omega <../actuators/v_omega>` actuator.
+This is used to change the robot's linear and angular velocity.

 .. code-block:: python